andrew/ultimate-awesome/README.md

 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [awesome-deep-rl](https://github.com/brianspiering/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
 - [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
+- [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [Awesome-Uplift-Model](https://github.com/JackHCC/Awesome-Uplift-Model) - 🛠 How to Apply Causal ML to Real Scene Modeling？How to learn Causal ML？【✔从Causal ML到实际场景的Uplift建模】.
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.